Robert Frank: The Complete Film Works: Volume 1, 2, 3 & 4

 (d) Pinhole cameras have widely differing image formats.
 Cameras are made from match boxes, 35 mm film canisters, baking soda containers, oatmeal boxes, cookie tins, bags or suitcases, big wooden cases etc. Vans or station wagons have been used as pinhole cameras, and rooms in large buildings.

-Film for Classics.
+Some cameras were made to take a 126 film cartridge, a format which was discontinued by Kodak in December 1999, but which is still available from Film for Classics.
 There are pinhole photographers who use 35 mm film (e.g. by removing the lens of a 35 mm SRL, taping or gluing a pinhole plate to a lenscap, and replacing the lens with the modified lenscap).
 A cheap 120 twin-lens reflex camera (e.g. a Russian-made Lubitel), an old 120 (non-collectible!) folding camera, a 120 box or a Polaroid camera may fairly easily be turned into a pinhole camera.
 Some pinhole photographers use a large format camera, 4 x 5 in., 5 x 7 in. or 8 x 10 in., and replace the ordinary lensboard with a lensboard with a pinhole plate.
 Some make a lensboard with a pinhole turret, i.e. a disc with a circular configuration of pinholes in various sizes.

 Most pinhole cameras, however, are made from an ordinary box or container, with a pinhole plate in one end and a simple mechanism for holding the paper or film in the other.
 Often the film or paper is just taped to the inside of the box.
 Many pinhole photographers start out with an "oatmeal box camera", a camera made from a cylindrical container in cardboard or metal.